E1Bos/VALocker/readme.md

 - [time](https://docs.python.org/3/library/time.html) - Built-in Python library for time-related functions.
 - [tkinter](https://docs.python.org/3/library/tkinter.html) - Python's standard GUI library.

-## Contact
+## 📧 Contact
+---

-For any questions, issues, or feedback, please contact the project maintainer:
+If you have any questions, feedback, or general inquiries, you may contact me at:

 Discord: @e1bos

-Feel free to reach out with any inquiries or suggestions you may have.
+Feel free to reach out through the provided contact information for non-issue related matters or general discussions.
+However, for any project-related issues, I kindly ask that you [add an issue](https://github.com/E1Bos/VALocker/issues) to report and discuss them.

+Thank you for your understanding and cooperation.

-## License
+## 📜 License
+---
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for more information.